Speakers at the Center

 February’s session featured Ousmane Kabré, sharing his journey as a global advocate for social equity and economic empowerment.
 Drawing from his experiences growing up in Burkina Faso and his work fostering entrepreneurial opportunities across Africa and beyond, Kabré explored the intersections of human rights, innovation, and community development.
 Attendees gained insights into the power of resilience, the importance of education, and the transformative potential of grassroots initiatives in addressing systemic injustice and fostering inclusive growth.

-Tuesday, February 18th at 12pm: Dr. Mitchell Maki, “America’s Promise: The Japanese Americans Veterans and the Fight for Justice”
+Tuesday, February 18th: Dr. Mitchell Maki, “America’s Promise: The Japanese Americans Veterans and the Fight for Justice”

 An inspiring panel discussion featuring women from our community sharing stories of the women who have shaped and inspired them.
 This powerful event offered a blend of personal stories, diverse perspectives, and empowering messages highlighting the strength, resilience, and potential of women across generations.